Finding the perfect stroller for your infant can be a bewildering experience. There are so many strollers to choose from, where do you start?

 - 4-position backrest easily adjusts with one hand for growing children

-- Adjustable, removable canopy with peek-a-boo window
+- Adjustable, removable canopy with peek-a-boo window.
+Rear Wheel Diameter is 7"

 - The Liteway stroller holds children up to 40lbs only.
 Any child larger than 40lbs will have trouble fitting in the stroller.
 For children 6 months old